Alves-Zach/imu_exo_control/README.md

 &emsp; - `/X2_SRA_A/calibrate_force_sensors`\
 &emsp; - `/X2_SRA_A/start_homing` (This service will make each joint move forward one at a time to the joint limit, ensure the exo can freely move before calling this service)
 4. In X2_SRA_A section in rqt_gui ensure these options are selected\
-&emsp; - Controller mode 8 (TODO give the names of these modes rather than just the numbers) &emsp; - Experiment mode 1
+&emsp; - Controller mode 8
+&emsp; - Experiment mode 1
 &emsp; - Enable each motor with the corresponding check box
 5. Put on the exoskeleton